yu8muraka3/DeepNogizaka/README.md

 ## Description

-This application contains a model based on deep learning with face images of members of Nogizaka46.
+This application contains a model based on Deep Learning with face images of members of Nogizaka46.
 By using this model, it decides which members resemble you.

 ## License